dev-academy-programme/plug-resources/segments/plug/models.md

     return cls(balance = 0) #where initial balance is 0
 ```

-!!PLACEHOLDER BELOW THIS LINE - still unsure when the `unpack` and `pack` methods are required, as they are not described within the plug docs on Models

 ### Unpack and Pack

+!!PLACEHOLDER unpack and pack - still unsure when the `unpack` and `pack` methods are required, as they are not described within the plug docs on Models

 The Model class from within `plug.abstract` demands that a model be `Packable`, which means your Model must have methods to `pack` and `unpack`.